MartinHaeusler/LSM4K/README.md

 In order to maximize ease of use, ease of configuration, ease of deployment and ease of debugging,
-ChronoStore operates fully on-heap.
+LSM4K operates fully on-heap.
 It only allocates temporary off-heap buffers when it needs to communicate with the file system, or when it calls into native APIs for compression.
 These buffers